Robert Arkwright

+Early life

 Arkwright was born in Bickley, Kent, England, the son of Bertram Harry Godfrey Arkwright (1879–1949) and his wife Grace Emma Julia Hurt.
 Francis Arkwright was his younger brother.

+In 1927 Arkwright married Kathleen Gladys Hanbury.
+He lived at Pen y Bryn Hall in Montgomery.

 Military career

 After attending the Royal Military College, Sandhurst, Arkwright was commissioned into the 12th Royal Lancers on 31 January 1924.
 He attended the Staff College, Camberley from 1934 to 1935.